JJ/granada-off/text/geekery.md

 spaces in Granada.
 If you are not familiar with the concept, a coworking office is just an open space that provides a desk area, connectivity and amenities to freelancers and startup companies.
-During the crisis, they were a convenient and cheap alternative to either staying at your parents, renting real office space or crashing at a café.
+During the Crisis, they were a convenient and cheap alternative to either staying at your parents, renting real office space or crashing at a café.
 For less than 50€ a month, you could have your very own office to receive customers and interact with fellow